ATNoG/pei-nwdaf-microsite/docs/Milestones/MS1 - Inception/related_work.md

 # Related Work

 Our project, "Intelligence in Action: Achieving Trustworthy AI-Driven Networks," integrates machine learning (ML) and automation pipelines (MLOps) with 5G/6G networks, emphasizing trust, risk, and security management with dynamic network participation.
-We review key platforms and research.
+We reviewed key platforms and research.
 For each we assembled key features that may be relevant to our proejct.

 ## Relevant Research Papers:
 ---